-Her photobook—Too Tired for Sunshine—was published by Yoffy Press in 2018.
+Her photobook, “Too Tired for Sunshine,” was published by Yoffy Press in 2018, and is sold out.

 Recent and forthcoming solo exhibitions of "Too Tired for Sunshine" will be held at Brush Art Gallery at St. Lawrence University, Canton, NY and McLean County Arts Center, Bloomington, IL.
 Selections from “Too Tired for Sunshine” are featured in the group exhibition How to Live and Survive in the Countryside at KUNST HAUS WIEN, Museum Hundertwasser in Vienna, Austria, as part of the inaugural FOTO WIEN festival.